 Architects and Engineers

-AECB Silver is an ideal vehicle for conscientious professionals committed to creating sustainable low energy, low carbon buildings.
+AECB Building Standard is an ideal vehicle for conscientious professionals committed to creating sustainable low energy, low carbon buildings.
 If you lack the knowledge and experience you can employ a certified Passivhaus designer/consultant although this is not mandatory.

-If you want to demonstrate your prowess at construction and the quality of craftsmanship of your trades, AECB Silver will suit you down to the ground.
-If you have not built a Passivhaus then AECB Silver provides an opportunity to stretch yourself without such an onerous airtightness target.
+If you want to demonstrate your prowess at construction and the quality of craftsmanship of your trades, AECB Building Standard will suit you down to the ground.
+If you have not built a Passivhaus then AECB Building Standard provides an opportunity to stretch yourself without such an onerous airtightness target.
 Once you have the experience you will be able to progress on to Passivhaus with much greater confidence.

-Can AECB Silver standard only be designed and built by AECB members?
+Can the AECB Building Standard only be designed and built by AECB members?

-No, however the Silver standard guidance can only be downloaded free of charge by an AECB member so one of the design team should be a member.
+No, however the design & detailing advice to support building to the AECB and Passivhaus Standard can only be downloaded free of charge by an AECB member so one of the design team should be a member.

 Not an AECB member?
 Join now

-Applying the Silver standard to a retrofit project
+Applying the AECB Building Standard to a retrofit project

 You may wish to incorporate environmental condition monitoring into your project (especially if it is a retrofit): Read about the Omnisense remote monitoring system here.